sazeygit/ASCC/README.md

 # ASCC
 Image >> ASCII

-A Pyhton project to convert images into ASCII
+A Python project to convert images into ASCII